zero3smart/steemit/app/help/en/faq.md

 You can earn digital points on Steemit by:

 **Blogging/Posting** - By sharing your original and unique posts, you can get upvotes by community members.
-Depending on the upvotes you receive, you will get a portion of that day’s total payout.
+Depending on the upvotes you receive, you will get a portion of that days total payout.

 **Curating/Voting** - If you discover a post and upvote it before it becomes popular, you will receive a curation reward.
 The reward amount will depend on the amount you have vested, called Steem Power.